OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 *   Read about the Educational Recording Agency licence here.
 *   Read about other copyright exceptions here.
 *   For shareables.
 The rules about shareables are here.
-*   For open-source code, open data and public APIs.
+*   For open-source code and open data.
 *   To download podcasts for personal use using our download button.
 *   You can download podcasts for personal use.
 You can also transfer podcasts between your devices.
 But don’t upload a podcast back to the internet from your device.
 Use the sharing buttons instead to tell your friends about it.
 *   To download BBC iPlayer programmes using our download button.